HighnessAtharva/Blog/450 DSA Solutions.md

     for child in root.child.values():
         printAnagrams(child)

-# Function to group anagrams from a given list of words
 def groupAnagrams(words):

-    # construct an empty trie
     root = TrieNode()

-    # do for each word
     for word in words:
         # Sort the characters of the current word and insert it into the Trie.
-        # Note that the original word gets stored on the leaf
+Note that the original word gets stored on the leaf
         insert(root, ''.join(sorted(word)), word)

-    # print all anagrams together
     printAnagrams(root)

-if __name__ == '__main__':

 words = ['auctioned', 'actors', 'altered', 'streaming', 'related', 'education', 'aspired', 'costar', 'despair', 'mastering', 'act','cat','tac'
 ]
 groupAnagrams(words)
 ```

 ## [Print unique rows in a given boolean matrix](https://practice.geeksforgeeks.org/problems/unique-rows-in-boolean-matrix/1)